prometheus/prometheus_api_client_ruby/README.md

 A Ruby library for reading Prometheus metrics API.

+### Authentication proxy

-[ With ssl and authentication proxy support, if used in a layer above the prometheus REST server ]
+If an authentication proxy ( e.g. oauth2 ) is used in a layer above the prometheus REST server, this client can use ssl and authentication headears.

 ## Usage